MicrosoftDocs/well-architected/well-architected/reliability/highly-available-multi-region-design.md

 ### Active-active

--   **Active-active at capacity:** Mirrored deployment stamps in two or more Azure regions, each configured to handle production workloads for the region or regions they serve and scalable to handle loads from other regions in case of a regional outage.
+-   **Active-active at capacity**: Mirrored deployment stamps in two or more Azure regions, each configured to handle production workloads for the region or regions they serve and scalable to handle loads from other regions in case of a regional outage.

     -   Networking: Use [latency](/azure/frontdoor/routing-methods#latency) or [weighted](/azure/frontdoor/routing-methods#weighted) global routing to spread traffic among regions.